Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

-Our first multi-group learning result is the existence of an algorithm to learn simple predictors with per-group learning rate guarantees.
-Here, the class of `simple predictors' we consider is the collection of decision lists in which internal (decision) nodes are associated with functions from $\Gcal$, and leaf (prediction) nodes are associated with functions from $\Hcal$.
+Our first multi-group learning result is an algorithm to learn simple predictors with per-group conditional risk guarantees.
+Here, the class of `simple predictors' we consider is the collection of decision lists in which internal (decision) nodes are associated with membership tests for groups from $\Gcal$, and leaf (prediction) nodes are associated with reference predictors from $\Hcal$.

 \begin{reptheorem}{thm:large-strata-complexity}[Informal] There is an algorithm $\Acal$ such that the following holds for any hypothesis set $\Hcal$ and set of groups $\Gcal$.
-Given $n$ i.i.d.\ training examples, $\Acal$ produces a decision list $f$ such that, with high probability,
+Given $n$ i.i.d.\ training examples from $\Dcal$, $\Acal$ produces a decision list $f$ such that, with high probability,